Explaining k-Nearest Neighbors: Abductive and Counterfactual Explanations: Results on the Discrete Setting

 \section{Results on the Discrete Setting}

 We consider the metric space family $(\{0,1\},D_H)$, where $D_H$ is the Hamming distance on $\{0,1\}^n$, for every $n > 0$.
 Our results for the discrete setting resemble those for the continuous setting under the $\ell_1$-distance; however, our proof techniques differ.
-Additionally, we show that, in the discrete setting, the {\sc $k$-Check Sufficient Reason} problem is \np-hard for every odd integer $k \geq 3$.
-Our hardness result holds even when the input subset of components $X$ is the empty set.
-This directly implies hardness for {\sc $k$-Minimal Sufficient Reason} and for the problem of computing a minimal sufficient reason, when $k\geq 3$.

 \paragraph{{\bf Counterfactual explanations}} We prove that {\sc $k$-Counterfactual Explanation} is intractable for every odd integer $k \geq 1$, employing different techniques than those used for the \np-hardness of the problem in the continuous setting under the $\ell_1$-distance.
-Unlike the continuous case, where Theorem \ref{theo:l1-cont-counterfactual} shows \np-hardness even when $|S^+| = |S^-| = 1$, this does not hold in the discrete setting.
+Unlike the continuous case, where Theorem \ref{theo:l1-cont-counterfactual} shows \np-hardness even when $|S^+| = |S^-| = (k+1)/2$, this does not hold in the discrete setting.
 We address this by constructing a reduction with an unbounded size for $S^+$.